Skip to main content

 Best Practices

-Always use clear, descriptive names for workflows and steps:
+Always use clear, descriptive names for agents:

-workflow("deploy") # Too vague
+agent_data = {"name": "agent"} # Too vague

 Add error handling around agent operations: